Bedrock-OSS/bedrock-wiki-legacy/concepts/json-ui.md

 Also you can use a string variable after `@`, its value will be interpreted as a superior element name.
 You may use it before `@` as well, its value will become the derived element name, but that'd be a strange move.

 ### Binding names
 There are `#things` that have a hash sign in the beginning.
-They're not quite understood, but they're mostly used in `"property_bag"` objects in form of `"#property": "value"` and in `"bindings"` arrays.
+They're mostly used in `"property_bag"` objects in form of `"#property": "value"` and in `"bindings"` arrays.
 They can store the same types that `$variables` can store.
 More about binding later.

 ## Namespaces
 Namespaces are used to access elements in some file across all other files.